50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Wrap-style shirts and dresses are flattering on most body types

 Try this: Did you know the right wardrobe can make your body look fitter and more toned?
-Here’s how to dress to look ten pounds thinner.
-Try this White House Black Market reversible faux-wrap dress to make the most of the trend in two versatile ways.
+Try this White House Black Market reversible wrap dress for a slimming style that’s also effortless in its execution.

 Skinny jeans aren’t for everyone

 “If you have a pear body type, look for styles that elongate your figure to take the emphasis away from your lower body.
-You want to draw attention to your upper torso, and the best ways to do that are with pairing dark colored bottom pieces with lighter shades and patterns up top.
+You want to draw attention to your upper torso, and the best way to do that is by pairing dark-colored bottom pieces with lighter shades and patterns up top.
 Think of bold patterns and necklines that have detailing like embellishments or ruffles.
-You should avoid skinny jeans and instead opt for boot cut or those with a slight flare.
+You should avoid skinny jeans and instead opt for bootcut or those with a slight flare.
 Showing your shoulders also helps in drawing attention upwards and balancing your top half with your bottom half proportions.” —Michniak

-Try this: Boot cut and flare jeans are back in style, and these Wash Lab Flare Leg Jeans will make you look like you deserve your own #outfitoftheday Instagram account.
-Here are other denim mistakes you make that could ruin your outfit.
+Try this: Bootcut and flare jeans are back in style, and these Wash Lab Flare Leg Jeans will make you look like you deserve your own #outfitoftheday Instagram account.
+Avoid these other denim mistakes that could ruin your outfit.

 Try this: Try a basic black, tan, or cognac-colored belt to give the illusion of a tapered waist.
-An affordable belt like this Exact Fit Women’s Belt is an easy way to try it out.
+An affordable belt like this Exact Fit Women’s Belt is an easy way to play around with this idea.

-Knowing what clothes you hate is just as important as knowing what you love
+Knowing which clothes you hate is just as important as knowing which ones you love

-Try this: Try looks that help you embrace your love of fashion, like this Chaser pullover, appropriately emblazoned with a colorful heart, and perfect for a day of relaxation.
+Try this: Try looks that help you embrace your love of fashion, like this Chaser Cozy Zebra Shirt, aptly named for its neutral black and white stripes.
+It’s perfect for a day of relaxation and fun.

 This season’s must-have is next season’s fashion must-never

-“I don’t recommend buying a highly trendy item for a lot of money because in just a few months it’s almost guaranteed to be on the ‘OUT’ list next year.
-One example this season is embellished handbags.
-These fun bags with stars, hearts, moons, and beading can be super fun for some nights out but really shouldn’t be a big part of your fashion budget.
+“I don’t recommend buying a highly trendy item for a lot of money because in just a few months, it’s almost guaranteed to be on the ‘out’ list next year.
 I’d look to stores like Zara or Topshop for great versions at an affordable price.” —Hernandez

 You have to try stuff on.
 Have.
 To.

-Try this: Try a rent-before-buying service like Rent the Runway.
-You’ll save loads of cash on those single-use-only items like bridesmaids gowns, but also have access to thousands of more normal-seeming rentals like designer jeans.
+Try this: Consider a rent-before-buying service like Rent the Runway.
+You’ll save loads of cash on single-use items like fancy-occasion dresses, but you’ll also have access to thousands of things you’ll wear more regularly, like designer jeans.
 You can try them on for size (literally), wear them around for a few days to see if they’re really your style, and then go ahead and purchase them at a discount if it’s true love.
-When shopping in stores, watch out for these dressing room mistakes it’s time to stop making,
+You can also try before you buy from the comfort of your home with Amazon Prime Wardrobe.

 Only runway models look good in head-to-toe trends